lucassuar/APP-LANDING-PAGE-PROJECT/README.md

     (2) Launched new terminal within Cloud9 and git init to initialize an empty Git repository.
     (3) Then I did git add . to add existing documents.
     (4) git commit -m "" to commit the first files.
+    (5) After final completition I have upload it to the main github repositery by using the following commands:
+        - git remote add origin https://github.com/lucassuar/APP-LANDING-PAGE-PROJECT.git
+        - git push -u origin master

 -------- Credits ---------

 Content

 - Inspiration: https://colorlib.com/preview/#bulkapp
 - I received inspiration for this project from: https://dribbble.com